tmorozov/Get-n-Clear/codebook.md

 Then observations are grupped by subject and by activity.
 Average values of variables are calculated for each group and saved to "result.txt"

+As we have 30 subjects and 6 activities, result dataset will include 30x6=180 rows

 ####variables in result dataset

 |name|units|description|